FIRE-Phoebe/Gas_Price_analysis/README.md

 # Gas Price Analysis
 ## Overview of the Analysis
-Gas Price Analysis project use Python, Web Scraping, and Machine Learning Model to explore the future Gas Prices in the U.S. We perform price forecasting and prediction to visualize our findings based on the gas consumption, supply, and gas types in the last two decades.
-We will provide a website for users to explore the future gas prices.
+Gas Price Analysis project use Python, Web Scraping, and Machine Learning Model to explore the future Gas Prices in the U.S. We use the past data to perform prices forecasting.
+We evaluate different machine learning models to find the most accurate model for the gas prices prediction.
+We also provide a website for target audiences to explore the future gas prices.

 ## Presentation
 - PowerPoint (Google Slides): https://docs.google.com/presentation/d/1XPCqnkOeaemkxZTu8BPxTlwjLJBWvVgrxnUrUHRo_xg/edit#slide=id.gc6f980f91_0_0